-38.42 The car cannot leave the pit working area until all personnel and equipment are no longer in the working area.
-For the purposes of this article, 'personnel' includes the tyre change and where applicable refuelling and other pit stop personnel but does not include the Car Controller (who has to be in the working zone for the release of the car).
+38.4 The car cannot leave the pit working area until all personnel and equipment are no longer in the working area.
+For the purposes of this article, 'personnel' includes (where applicable) the tyre changing mechanics and other pit stop personnel but does not include the Car Controller (who may be in the working zone for the release of the car).

-In Case A, due to pit lane restrictions cars may be requested to be pushed back into the fast lane.
+Due to pit lane restrictions cars may be requested to be pushed back into the fast lane.
 Personnel must push the cars from the front of the car and not pull the car from the wing.
 Cars may then leave when personnel are returning to the line.
 Where applicable this will be confirmed in the Briefing Notes for the Event.